A variety of learning experiences

 PROMOTION

-1. Eligibility for course registration for part time studies will be determined by course pre-requisite requirements.
+1. Eligibility for course registration for part time studies will be determined by course pre-requisite requirements, in consultation with the program coordinator.

 GRADUATION

-1. Credentials: In order to qualify for graduation with a Pharmacy Technician Diploma, a student must meet the following requirements:
+1. Credentials: To qualify for graduation with a Pharmacy Technician Diploma, a student must successfully pass all courses in the program.

 Program Courses